Cymbalta and Fatigue - a phase IV clinical study of FDA data

 Summary:

-We study 135,967 people who have side effects when taking Cymbalta.
-Fatigue is found, especially among people who are female, 60+ old, have been taking the drug for < 1 month, also take Lyrica and have Pain.
+Fatigue is reported as a side effect among people who take Cymbalta (duloxetine hydrochloride), especially for people who are female, 60+ old, have been taking the drug for < 1 month also take Lyrica, and have Pain.

-The phase IV clinical study analyzes which people take Cymbalta and have Fatigue.
-It is created by eHealthMe based on reports from the FDA, and is updated regularly.
-You may use the study as a second opinion to make health care decisions.
+The phase IV clinical study analyzes which people have Fatigue when taking Cymbalta.
+It is created by eHealthMe based on reports of 145,249 people who have side effects when taking Cymbalta from the FDA, and is updated regularly.

 What is Cymbalta?